KennethYapWL/NCTU-DIP-2020/README.md

 # NCTU Image Processing 2020
 This class is teached by Prof Tsaipei Wang.
-Three assignments, two exams, and a final presentation have been done during all the classes.
+Three assignments, two exams, and a final presentation are needed to be done during all the classes.

 Here are some information about the assigments and final presentation.
 ## 1. Final Presentation.